draios/grafana-sysdig-datasource/README.md

 This README discusses the installation and configuration instructions for the Sysdig datasource plugin for Grafana.

-> **Note:** The Sysdig datasource plugin is currently not included in the [official & community built plugin page](https://grafana.com/plugins), and needs to be installed manually.

 <p align="center">
     <img alt="Sysdig datasource" src="https://user-images.githubusercontent.com/5033993/39788129-bd3963fe-52dd-11e8-86b0-10e127660e68.gif" width="1200" />
 </p>